Supporting the transformation of United Nations system operations towards a repositioned United Nations development system

 The “Mutual Recognition” Statement is a direct response to GA resolution 71/243, which calls for entities within the UN development system to “operate according to the principle of mutual recognition of best practices in terms of policies and procedures, with the aim of facilitating active collaboration across agencies and reducing transaction costs for Governments and collaborating agencies.”
 In his report on Repositioning the UN Development System, the Secretary-General had also requested all entities to accelerate their efforts to operate according to the principle of mutual recognition.

-As of July 2019, the mutual recognition statement has been signed by the Secretary-General and 20 other executive heads, namely the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children’s Fund (UNICEF), the United Nations Office for Project Services (UNOPS), the World Food Programme (WFP), the World Health Organization (WHO), the International Labour Organization (ILO), the International Organization for Migration (IOM), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the International Telecommunication Union (ITU), the Food and Agriculture Organization (FAO), the United Nations Relief and Works Agency (UNRWA), the United Nations Environment Programme (UNEP), the International Fund for Agricultural Development (IFAD), the International Trade Centre (ITC), the United Nations Industrial Development Organization (UNIDO) and the United Nations Human Settlements Programme (UN-HABITAT).
+The mutual recognition statement has been signed by the Secretary-General and 22 other executive heads, namely the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the United Nations High Commissioner for Refugees (UNHCR), the United Nations Children’s Fund (UNICEF), the United Nations Office for Project Services (UNOPS), the World Food Programme (WFP), the World Health Organization (WHO), the International Labour Organization (ILO), the International Organization for Migration (IOM), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the International Telecommunication Union (ITU), the Food and Agriculture Organization (FAO), the United Nations Relief and Works Agency (UNRWA), the United Nations Environment Programme (UNEP), the International Fund for Agricultural Development (IFAD), the International Trade Centre (ITC), the United Nations Industrial Development Organization (UNIDO), the United Nations Human Settlements Programme (UN-HABITAT), the International Civil Aviation Organization (ICAO) and the World Meteorological Organization (WMO).